philippinespire/pire_cssl_data_processing/README.md

 ---

-<details><summary>MAPPING & FILTERING DATA</summary>
+<details><summary>Mapping & Filtering Data</summary>
 <p>

 ## B. MAPPING & FILTERING DATA

-## Set up mapping directory and get reference genome
+## 1. Set up mapping directory

 Make a mapping directory and make "hard links" to the re-paired `*fq.gz` files inside `mkBAM`.
-This makes it so files stay where they belong, but will create links to the data files in the `mkBAM` dir.
-The way you know they are hard links is that there will be a "2" rather than a "1" in the 2nd column created by `ls -l` and the very first character of the row will be a "-" (file) rather than a "d" (dir).
+This ensures that files stay where they belong (e.g., where they were originally created), but will create links to the original files in the `mkBAM` dir.

+ * You can double check that these are hard links by typing the command `ls -l` and looking for:
+    1. A "2" rather than a "1" in the 2nd column
+    2. A "-" (file) rather than a "d" (dir) in the very first character of the row

 ```bash
 cd YOUR_SPECIES_DIR